LauraFgar/git-github/README.md

-# GIT Y GITHUB :octocat: :cyclone:
+# GIT Y GITHUB :octocat:

 _Getting started with Git and GitHub_